MIBICT/JS-Guess-Number/README.md

 - generate separate JS file

 Third phase:
-Turn this tu playing card guessing game with on card color
+Turn this to playing card guessing game with one card color

 Fourth phase:
 Turn this to playing card guessing game with full deck of cards